7 Valuable Hiking Backpack Tips to Consider before Buying

 These differences come from real anatomical differences in shoulder width, torso curvature, and hip angle.
 If you are a woman who has tried on a unisex pack and found it uncomfortable, that is probably not a comfort issue.
 It is a geometry issue.

-Field Notes: When trying on a women’s specific pack, pay close attention to where the shoulder straps converge at the sternum strap.
+Field Note: When trying on a women’s specific pack, pay close attention to where the shoulder straps converge at the sternum strap.
 On a well-fitted women’s pack, the sternum strap should sit comfortably across the chest, not cutting across the throat.

 Tip 7: Don’t Skip the ‘Living Room Test’ (Fit Your Pack with Real Weight)